This post is sponsored by Maytag.

 When I do the wainscoting install I’m going to use taller baseboards.
 So I removed all the current baseboards starting with an outside corner then working my way around the room.
 I’d probably remove them before painting if I did it again just in case there was any wall damage that wouldn’t be covered by the new taller baseboards.

-I used one 4×8 sheet of ¾” MDF for the DIY board and batten parts.
-It was only about $35 at Home Depot and I had them rip one 18” section the length of the board at the store.
+I used one 4×8 sheet of ¾” MDF for the DIY board and batten parts which is about $35.
+I had them rip one 18” section the length of the board at the store.
 Back in the shop I ripped the small section down to become the long runs of the trim.
 If you don’t have a table saw you can just have the store make these cuts too.

 I’m installing new 5-½” baseboards around the whole room to match the DIY board and batten wall.
 I measured and cut the boards for the whole room including the small piece I’ll need to extend the 8’ board to the length of the wall.

 I like cutting miters vertically on the miter saw instead of using the bevel feature which is a pain to zero back to 90 degrees.
 But when you’ve got tall trim you might hit the board with the saw and not be able to complete the cut like you see here.
-You can flip the board over and swing the miter to 45 degrees the other way and finish the cut, but it’s less than perfect.
+So you might need to flip the board and complete the cut which isn’t ideal.

 The issue is the arbor or motor hitting the board on the right side of the saw.
-To solve this, cut the board at 90 degrees about ½” longer than you need.
+You can cut the board at 90 degrees about ½” longer than you need to solve this.
 Then make your miter cut with the board on the left of the saw.
 This will avoid the issue on most saws.

 I took the baseboards up to the laundry room and dry fit them in place to make sure everything matched up.
 I also checked that the small patch board was the right size to extend the baseboard.